topiasukkonen/maksupalvelut-api/README.md

 ```

 This command will execute the tests defined in the `tests/test_api.py` file within the project's virtual environment and report the results.

+## AI use

+- Github Copilot for code suggestions and doctstrings.
+- ChatGPT for sketching the documentation, brainstorming improvement ideas, finding information and checking for possible bugs.